Best 5G Hotspots Android Central 2021

 Should you buy a 5G hotspot in 2020?

 Unless you live in an area that can already take advantage of 5G coverage, there is little reason to buy a hotspot right now.
 Holding on to your older LTE only device should serve you just as well until the signal is available.
-However if your area will soon get 5G coverage, these hotspots can get the best of 4G while you wait for 5G to come online.
+However if your area will soon get 5G coverage, 5G hotspots can get the best of 4G while you wait for 5G to come online.

 Credits — The team that worked on this guide

 Samuel Contreras When Samuel is not writing about networking, he spends most of his time researching computer components and obsessing over what CPU goes into the ultimate Windows 98 computer.
 It's the Pentium 3.

 We may earn a commission for purchases using our links.
 Learn more.